 - Lightworks: Updates have brought extra simplicity

-The best video editors need to seamlessly fit your creative flow and the way you naturally work.
+A good video editor will seamlessly fit your creative flow and the way you naturally work.

 There has also been a renewed focus on importing media, with a redesigned import window prioritizing clips.
 Select clips, click Import, and they’re added to your sequence.
 Sequence Settings can be changed, but we felt “just getting right down to working with clips in their native format will be what people choose to do,” and the “removal of potentially unnecessarily complex tweaking is most welcome.”